MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

   The recommended approach is to initially move the existing data model as-is to Azure.
 Then, take advantage of the performance and flexibility of Azure services to apply the re-engineering changes without affecting the existing source system.

-### Implement a metadata-driven migration by using Azure Data Factory
+## Migrate metadata

 It makes sense to automate and orchestrate the migration process by using the capabilities of the Azure environment.
 This approach also minimizes the effect on the existing Netezza environment, which might already be running close to full capacity.

 Azure Data Factory is a cloud-based data integration service.
-You can use Data Factory to create data-driven workflows in the cloud for orchestrating and automating data movement and data transformation.
-Data Factory pipelines can ingest data from disparate datastores, and then process and transform the data by using compute services like Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, and Azure Machine Learning.
+You can use Data Factory to create data-driven workflows in the cloud to orchestrate and automate data movement and data transformation.
+Data Factory pipelines can ingest data from disparate datastores, and then process and transform the data by using compute services like Azure HDInsight for Apache Hadoop and Apache Spark, Azure Data Lake Analytics, and Azure Machine Learning.
 You start by creating metadata to list the data tables you want to migrate, and their locations, and then use Data Factory capabilities to manage the migration process.

-## Design considerations

 When you move a legacy data warehouse system like Netezza to a new platform like Azure Synapse, you must be familiar with how each system is designed.
 Take stock of how the two are similar, how they are different, and how to transition your data and supporting elements to the new platform.

-### Design differences between Netezza and Azure Synapse
+## Design differences between Netezza and Azure Synapse

 As you plan your migration from a legacy Netezza environment to Azure Synapse, it's important to consider the design differences between the two platforms.

-#### Multiple databases vs. a single database and schemas
+### Multiple databases vs. a single database and schemas

 In a Netezza environment, you might have multiple, separate databases for different parts of the overall environment.
 For example, you might have a separate database for data ingestion and staging tables, a database for core warehouse tables, and another database for data marts (sometimes called a *semantic layer*).
 Processing separate databases as ETL/ELT pipelines in Azure Synapse might require implementing cross-database joins and moving data between the separate databases.